 5 mm 8 H-8

 5.5 mm 9 I-9

 6 mm 10 J-10

 9 mm 13 M/N-13

 12.75 mm 17 —

 19 mm 35 S

 25 mm 50 U

 Have questions about your needle or hook size or yarn weight?
 Looking for a particular kind of yarn?
 Need some inspiration?
-We’re more than happy to help you and learn about your project!
+We’re more than happy to help you with yarn basics and beyond!
 Knitting Criations in Somers CT offers open knitting Tuesdays through Fridays where you can come in to work on your project or ask any questions you might have.